toledompm/devops-culture/data_quality_governance/README.md

 ### Date and Time conventions

+The format of date and time is standard ISO-8601.

-To save dates, the standard format is `YYYY-MM-DD`.
+- To save dates, the standard format is `YYYY-MM-DD`.

-And to save time, the format is `HH:MM:SS:ZZZ`.
+- And to save time, the format is `HH:MM:SS:ZZZ`.

 ---